 IDEA Part B Issue Brief: Interpreting Services for the Deaf or Hard of Hearing

-Interpreting Services are addressed under Related Services §300.34(c)(4) of the 2006 IDEA Part B Final Regulations.
+Interpreting Services are addressed under Related Services §300.34(c)(4) of the current IDEA Part B Final Regulations, released in 2006.

 This section is very specific in stating that these services are intended for children who are deaf or hard of hearing and not for limited English proficient (LEP) children.1 They are written broadly by intention to encompass the many different types of services.
 The regulations specify oral transliteration (oral interpreting) and cued language (speech) transliteration, as well as sign language transliteration and interpreting services.